FROM FACEBOOK TO THE STREETS

-The lady herself is taking legal action for “menace” et “diffamation”, against several opponents of the movement who have sent her hate mail, such as “Jacline au bûcher”, and “un jour, tu paieras pour toutes tes conneries”.
+The lady herself took legal action for “menace” et “diffamation”, against several opponents of the movement who sent her hate mail, such as “Jacline au bûcher”, and “un jour, tu paieras pour toutes tes conneries”.

 In response she told journalists; “Ce n’est pas parce que j’ai fait une simple vidéo qui a fait éclater au grand jour la misère des Français qu’on doit pour autant me couper la tête”.

 The first disruptions took place on Saturday 17th November when more than 250,000 people turned up in their yellow vests to block roads throughout France, at 2,000 separate points.

 Why didn’t the government nip this in the bud before it started?
 Probably because they didn’t realise the extent to which social media was succeeding in pulling unhappy and dissatisfied citizens together and giving them a collective voice to discuss and act upon their grievances.

 In theory, the gilets jaunes have no official connection to any political party, trade union or any other organisation or association.
 In practice though, most of the political parties in France tried to jump on to one side or the other of the yellow vest’s collective bandwagon.

 Apart from President Emmanuel Macron’s LaREM.